 Level: With immediate coverage and the lowest premium rates, this is the top product on the market.
 To earn approval for this plan, you will need to be in top health with no recent medical events.

-Finding the Best California Burial Insurance Companies
+How to Find the Best California Burial Insurance Companies

 Immediate Coverage: Though it is not always possible due to previous medical histories, finding day one coverage will protect your family sooner and get you a lower monthly premium.

-The average burial service in California is $7,279
+The average burial service in California is $7,279 while the average cost of cremation is $6,011.

 Not included in these price estimates: